MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     ![Name field](media/name-guides-configuration.PNG "Name field")

 5. In the **Saved Query ID** field, enter the record ID you saved in step 8 of the previous procedure.
-This value isn't validated, so make sure to copy it carefully to make sure it's the correct record ID.
+This value isn't validated, so make sure to copy it carefully to ensure that it's the correct record ID.

     ![Saved Query ID field](media/saved-queryid.PNG "Saved Query ID field")